John Waller (Virginia politician): Career

+Waller was considered a "gentleman" and in 1710 King William voters elected him and Henry Fox as their representatives in the House of Burgesses (a part time position).
+He was re-elected in 1712, but Henry Fox died before the legislature's second session and was succeeded by Orlando Jones, and Waller did not win re-election in 1715, but was instead succeeded by Thomas Johnson.
+He again won election in the 1720-1722 session, in which legislators authorized creation of Spotsylvania County, but represented neither county in the Assembly of 1723-1726.
+His son William Waller would first represent Spotsylvania County in 1742, and would be the first of four men of that name to serve in Virginia's legislature.

+This John Waller's militia service under Captain John West (whom he may have succeeded as burgess) earned him the title "Captain".
+He served at various times as sheriff in both King and Queen (1699–1701) and King William (1701–1702) counties of Virginia (on both sides of the Mattaponi River).

-Col. John Waller was a justice of the peace and the first sheriff of King William County in 1701.
+This John Waller was a justice of the peace and the first sheriff of King William County in 1701.
 A small building that still exists today at Endfield is said to have acted as the county's first jail.
 He was the first Clerk of the Spotsylvania County in 1722.
 His son Edmund succeeded him in 1742.
-In 1747 he was made a Trustee of the city of Fredericksburg.
+In 1747 he (or his son John) was made a Trustee of the newly established town of Fredericksburg.

-Waller sat in the House of Burgesses as a member for King William County in the session of 1720, which was extended into 1722.

 Family

 John Waller married Dorothy King circa 1697.
-They had six children: Mary, John, Thomas, William, Benjamin, and Edmund.
+They had six children: Mary, Edmund, John, Thomas, William, and Benjamin (the father of Judge Benjamin Waller).
+The eldest son Edmund Waller succeeded his father as Spotsylvania clerk in 1742, and was succeeded by his brother William in 1751 (the third clerk, until 1759), then their nephew John became clerk, and finally their brother John's son John became the county's fifth clerk (1774-1780).
 Mary Waller (1699–1781) married Zachary Lewis (1702–1765), and their daughter Ann Lewis married George Wythe, who signed the Declaration of Independence and taught Thomas Jefferson.
-Benjamin Waller (d.
-1786) married Martha Hall, and their daughter Dorothy Elizabeth Waller married Henry Tazewell in 1774.
+His grandson Benjamin Waller married Martha Hall, and their daughter Dorothy Elizabeth Waller married Henry Tazewell in 1774.
 Their son Littleton Waller Tazewell (1774–1860) was a senator and Governor of Virginia.